 Generally, common stock offerings are priced based on the market prices of the outstanding shares of common stock.
 Because over the last three years our common stock has consistently, and at times significantly, traded at a market price below NAV per share, stockholder approval would permit us to issue and sell shares of our common stock in accordance with pricing standards that market conditions generally require, and would also assure stockholders that the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale.
 If stockholders approve this proposal, we should have greater flexibility in taking advantage of changing market and financial conditions in connection with an equity offering.
 Since we became publicly traded in 2005, we have conducted three overnight public offerings at a price below the then current NAV per common share, one in each of October 2012, March 2015 and May 2017.
-The net dilutive effect (after discounts, commissions, and offering costs borne by us) of our issuance of common stock in October 2012 was \$0.39 (or 4.3% per share).
 The net dilutive effect (after discounts, commissions, and offering costs borne by us) of our issuance of common stock in March 2015 was \$0.29 (or 3.4% per share).
-The net dilutive effect (after discounts, commissions, and offering costs borne by us) of our issuance of common stock in May 2017 was \$0.07 (or 0.7% per share).
+The net dilutive effect (after discounts, commissions, and offering costs borne by us) of our issuance of common stock in March 2015 was \$0.29 (or 0.7% per share).

 Furthermore, we sold shares of our common stock under our at-the-market" ("ATM") program with Cantor Fitzgerald & Co. in March, April, and May of 2018.
 Certain of these sales were also below our then current estimated NAV per share.
-The net dilutive effect (after discounts, commissions, and offering costs borne by us) of our issuance of common stock under the ATM program was \$0.00 (or 0.0% per share).
+The net dilutive effect (after discounts, commissions, and offering costs borne by us) of our issuance of common stock under the ATM program was \$0.00 (or 0.0% per share) as a result of the small number of shares sold at a slight discount to NAV per share and resulting rounding.